Strategy, Legal & Operations

 What is order processing?

-Order processing is the step-by-step workflow that ensures a customer order is prepared and delivered quickly and accurately.
+Order processing is the step-by-step workflow that ensures a customer order is prepared and delivered quickly and accurately, from the moment a purchase is made through to inventory checks, picking and packing, shipping, and tracking.

 Whether handled manually, semi-automated, or fully automated, the goal is always the same: to get the right product to the right customer on time.

-An order processing examples
+Order processing examples

 To see order processing in action, let’s look at how real businesses have optimized their workflows to improve efficiency and customer satisfaction.